-My husband and I have found using connection cards for prayer requests to be such a powerful ministry tool we use them in every ministry in which we are a part whether it is a small group, single adult ministry or a Sunday morning adult education class.
+My husband and I have found using connection cards for prayer requests to be such a powerful ministry tool we use them in every ministry in which we are a part whether it is a small group, single adult ministry, or a Sunday morning adult education class.
 Here's the procedure:

 - 1. People are given the cards or they are on tables as they come in. - 2.
 At some time during the course of the meeting time, the cards are pointed out and people are asked to fill out their contact information and prayer requests. - 3.
 Because an offering is usually not taken in these settings there are instructions to place the card upside down on their table; place it in a basket or box as they leave, or someone goes around and picks them up. - 4.
 If the group is very small or just starting, my husband and I are the only ones who look at the cards and pray for people. - 5.
-As the group grows in size and length of time together, we form a prayer team and similar to the procedure above, then distribute the prayer requests after screening for confidential ones.
+As the group grows in size and length of time together, we form a prayer team and similar to the procedure above, then distribute the prayer requests after screening for confidential ones. - 6.
+In addition, as the group grows and gets more comfortable with sharing we also add a section for "Praises" on the card.